Everything to Know About

 Workers Compensation Insurance for E&O Insurance for Real Estate

-Workers compensation insurance is legally required for all businesses that hire employees in almost every state.
+Workers compensation insurance is legally required in almost every state for all businesses that hire employees.
 Real estate businesses with employees are no exception.
 It covers medical expenses for work-related injuries and illnesses.
 It also covers lost salary from days missed from work.

 Whether you’re banking on your charisma to make your next big sale, or you spend your days scouting and negotiating for locations, getting E&O insurance is the real secret to achieving all your real estate goals.
 You can be great at something, but without the right insurance coverage, that something can slip away from you at any moment.
 E&O insurance for real estate is the secret protection you need.